 The Membership Committee has responsibility for greeting newcomers and visitors to the Fellowship and assimilating them into the services, activities and programs of the Fellowship.
 For this task, it recruits and coordinates the Greeters, whose role it is to help visitors feel welcomed and comfortable.
 The minister and the Membership Committee members also invite people to learn more about Unitarian Universalism by taking one of our new member classes.
 The Committee also recruits ushers.

 The minister leads a new member orientation called the Belonging Series twice a year.
 A committee member attends at least one class of each of the two belonging series to meet potential new members.
 The minister arranges new member ceremonies each year, with the assistance of the committee.
 The committee also sees that the membership list is kept current and that members who become inactive are contacted.
-The committee holds three meetings each year to assess necessary aspects of the membership.
-In addition the committee cohosts one or more new member social events with the minister.
+The committee holds four meetings each year to assess necessary aspects of the membership.
+In addition the committee cohosts a new member potluck dinner with the minister.

 - Marie Baltz